OliRM/Chain2D/README.md

 # ch2d
-A small, barebones 2D framework used to create games in Lua.
+A small, barebones 2D framework used to create games in Lua, built with C++ and SFML.

 Currently unfinished.